kshedden/workshops/ds-academy/math_review.md

   - The third standardized moment $E[Z^3]$ where
     $Z = (X - EX)/{\rm SD}(X)$ is a measure of _skewness_.
 The fourth
-    moment measures _kurtosis_, higher order moments are quite subtle to interpret.
+    moment measures _kurtosis_, higher order moments are subtle to interpret.

 * Quantiles are based on the inverse CDF.
 If $F(t) = P(X \le t)$ is